The Great Blue Heron Fund

 At an important moment in 1999, a Great Blue Heron flew over our assembled circle of children and adults.
 Other Great Blues have appeared repeatedly since then throughout our school’s history, and we honor them with in our school logo and with this fund.
 As the Great Blu Heron has taken care of us, we seek to take care of each other.

-To apply for a scholarship, complete a registration form for the program in which you’d like to participate: Foxwalk Forest School, Oyase Community School, Wild Turkeys, Otter Day Camp, Shambhala Warrior & Nature Camp, Art of Mentoring, Essentials of Resilient Community, and Lynx Tracking Expedition.
+To apply for a scholarship, complete a registration form for the program in which you’d like to participate: Foxwalk Forest School, Great Blue Heron Community School (formerly Oyase), Wild Turkeys, Otter Day Camp, Shambhala Warrior & Nature Camp, Art of Mentoring, Essentials of Resilient Community, and Lynx Tracking Expedition.

 Ingwe’s Path Scholarship Fund